 Install a Pendant Lamp

 For a fixture that'll blend seamlessly into your space, a pendant lamp offers all the convenience of overhead lighting with all the style of a decorative hanging light.
-If you're working with white walls and a relatively low ceiling, copy this living room designed by Space Exploration, and hang a white pendant lamp to give the illusion of a larger space.
+If you're working with white walls and a relatively low ceiling, copy this living room designed by design firm Space Exploration, and hang a white pendant lamp to give the illusion of a larger space.

 Opt for Sconces

 Wall-mounted sconces are ideal for small living rooms with low ceilings that may not allow for hanging light fixtures.
-Rather than sacrificing precious square footage to floor lamps or side tables to house table lamps, install a pair of sconces, as Max Humphrey has above the fireplace here.
+Rather than sacrificing precious square footage to floor lamps or side tables to house table lamps, install a pair of sconces, as interior designer Max Humphrey has above the fireplace here.